 Now more than ever, organizations are investing in cloud technology.
 It is estimated that by 2025, 80% of organizations will use some cloud-based system, and global cloud expenditures will reach 70% of the budget for IT services by the end of 2020.
 Sadly, not all organizations can successfully achieve their goals when undergoing a large-scale digital transformation.
 Research from McKinsey suggests that only 30% do succeed.
 Why is that?

 We talk with Martijn van de Grift, Cloud expert, consultant, and trainer from Xebia.
 He shares a few of his insights on the challenges organizations face when moving to the cloud and how challenge-driven learning could be a solution for your upskilling needs.

-The Lack of Cloud Experience and Skills Causes Cloud Environments to be Inefficient, Leading to Unnecessary Costs.
+The Lack of Cloud Experience and Skills Leads to High Costs.

 Upskilling is critical for a successful digital transformation.
 People tend to limit their focus to the technologies they know, which creates a significant barrier when the business wants to move to the cloud.
 Without the correct training or context, people may fail to realize what a specific transformation will bring them.

 By starting with upskilling your people, you prepare them for the transformation.
 I think this is the way to engage your people and make the transformation you want to achieve more effective.

 People Will Fail to Realize The Goals of a Digital Transformation